Enterprise-CMCS/mac-fc-github-actions-runner-aws/codebuild/README.md

-**Alternative: If the secret already exists**, you can use a data source and skip the targeted apply:
+**Alternative: If the secret already exists**, you can use a data source:

 ```hcl
 data "aws_secretsmanager_secret" "github_token" {